 I also placed a warm bowl of water beside them so they could use droppers to put water on the ice.
 Then I invited the kids to play and let them dig the ice.

 They started digging with tongs and shovels but realized they needed to melt some of the ice.
 So they used droppers and squeeze bottles filled with warm water to melt the large block of ice.

 After a bit, they got a hole in the ice!

 They picked out the “treasures” using tweezers and placed them in another bowl.
 It was a fun time exploring ice!

-Dinosaur Ice Eggs were super fun to play with!
+Dinosaur Ice Eggs are super fun to play with!
+Just place small dinosaur toys inside of water balloons, fill them with water, and freeze them.
 Read all about it here.

 Another fun way to place with ice is to place plastic animals inside of a bowl of water, freeze it, then have your child “rescue” the animals!
 We’ve done this with ocean animals.